Veera93/dht-chord/README.md

 ## Testing

 Points  : Testing Criteria
-1       : Local insert/query/delete operations work on a DHT containing a single AVD.
+1       : Local insert/query/delete operations work on a DHT containing a single AVD.<br>
-2       : The insert operation works correctly with static membership of 5 AVDs.
+2       : The insert operation works correctly with static membership of 5 AVDs.<br>
-2       : The query operation works correctly with static membership of 5 AVDs.
+2       : The query operation works correctly with static membership of 5 AVDs.<br>
-2       : The insert operation works correctly with between 1 and 5 AVDs (and possibly changing membership).
+2       : The insert operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>
-2       : The query operation works correctly with between 1 and 5 AVDs (and possibly changing membership).
+2       : The query operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>
-1       : The delete operation works correctly with between 1 and 5 AVDs (and possibly changing membership).
+1       : The delete operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>

 How to run the grading script: (Use python-2.7)